Let’s Not Get Comfortable

 And then he offers them the truth – “Those whom I love I rebuke and discipline.
 So be earnest and repent.
 Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person and they with me.”
 Rev 3: 19-20.

-Lukewarm is not a good place to be.
+It’s very obvious that lukewarm is not a good place to be.
 Jesus came to earth to save us and transform us into beacons of light in a lost and broken world.
 ‘Okay’ is not what we are called to be.
 ‘Comfortable’ is not our goal.
 The Holy Spirit wants to set a fire burning within each of us as we seek to know and love our Abba Father.
 As our love for God grows, he transforms our hearts so we can truly start to love other people like he does.

 There is a fire burning in my heart.
 It burns hotter the closer I get to God.
 This fire keeps me passionate about following Jesus on this journey towards the truth.

 What’s the temperature of your heart for God?
 Is there anything or anyone you care about more than God?
-Are you lukewarm?
-Or sold out?

 Great Love!